influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/u_d_f_node.md

     // Trigger critical alert if the throughput drops below 100 points per 10s and checked every 10s. data
         |deadman(100.0, 10s)
-    //Do normal processing of data
+    // Do normal processing of data
     data...
 ```